 The module will begin with a general introduction to lifespan approaches and subsequently address the following areas incorporating multiple perspectives on each topic (biological/medical, cognitive, developmental, psychodynamic, social, humanistic and other prominent approaches, focusing specifically on bio-psychosocial approaches):

-Theories of adolescence: identity and transitions, biological, emotional, social and cultural influences in adolescence.
+• Theories of adolescence: identity and transitions, biological, emotional, social and cultural influences in adolescenceView full module details

 SO309 - Law, Rights and Justice

 Students will consider the application of legislation as it relates to social work activities, duties and decisions including Case Law, the role and nature of Courts and the legal profession, legal procedure, and the nature of evidence including forensic vs therapeutic interventions.
-They will be introduced to Human Rights and equality law with a particular focus on justice and the promotion of equality in the areas of race, gender and sexual orientation, disability and age.
-They will also consider safeguarding, mental capacity law, confidentiality and responsible information handling.Read more
+They will be introduced to Human Rights and equality law with a particular focus on justice and the promotion of equality in the areas of "race", gender and sexual orientation, disability and age.
+They will also consider safeguarding, mental capacity law, confidentiality and responsible information handling.View full module details

 SO310 - Social Policy and Social Problems

-Students will examine ethics and risk in relation to social policy, including the ethical considerations that impact on peoples lives as recipients and providers of services, and the concepts of rationing, targeting and entitlement.
+Students will examine ethics and risk in relation to social policy, including the ethical considerations that impact on people’s lives as recipients and providers of services, and the concepts of rationing, targeting and entitlement.
 They will consider health inequalities and the impact of key variables of gender, ethnicity and social class on patterns of health inequality.
 Ageing as a social issue will be explored, and the idea of Community Care and a reliance on the community and more informal care.
-Students will also consider the causes of youth unemployment and policy responses, youth offending and youth justice policies, and will explore the tensions between care and control and public protection.Read more
+Students will also consider the causes of youth unemployment and policy responses, youth offending and youth justice policies, and will explore the tensions between ‘care’ and ‘control’ and public protection.View full module details

 SO311 - Sociological Perspectives for Social Workers